 A massive forest fire caused by government backed settlers engulfed acres of indigenous land known as the Indio Mais Reserve.
 The government refused to respond and intentionally let it burn with the goal of reappropriating the territory from its Rama inhabitants.

-For over a decade now, the regime of Daniel Ortega and his vice-president/wife Rosario Murillo have improperly used public funds, cut deals with known criminals and subverted the constitution to remain in power for life.
+For over a decade now, the regime of Daniel Ortega and his vice-president/wife Rosario Murillo have been criticized for improper usage of public funds, cutting deals with known criminals and subverted the constitution to remain in power.

 These peaceful protests have be met with repressive state violence carried out by the military, police, Sandinistas youth, and hired mercenaries.
 As of June 6, there are 127 dead and 1,000 injured, and over 400 detained or disappeared - including students, human rights workers, and journalists.
 State-run hospitals have refused to treat victims affiliated with the protest movements.
 Non-state media such as television stations & radio stations have been raided, taken off air and even burnt to the ground.